 - Tips for better pipeline management

-Defining Your Pipeline: How Do You Decide Which Stages to Include?
+Setting Up Your Sales Pipeline: How Do You Decide Which Stages to Include?

-Though we normally recommend between four to six stages for a sales pipeline (plus closed-won/closed-lost deals), the ideal number of stages varies from company to company.
+We recommend between four to six stages for a sales pipeline (plus closed-won/closed-lost deals), but the ideal number of stages varies from company to company.

-Though specific sales processes may differ from business to business, there are five main stages that can be found in most sales pipelines.
+Though specific sales processes may differ from business to business, there are five main sales pipeline stages that most sales teams focus on.
+If you’re building a B2B sales pipeline from scratch, you can use these five stages as a sale pipeline template.

 A new lead enters the sales pipeline when they are first contacted by your marketing or sales team.
 This often involves cold calling or cold emailing a contact in the hopes that they’ll be interested in learning more about what your business has to offer.